raganwald/javascript-allonge-six/manuscript/markdown/ComposingData/mutation.md

 ![Cupping Grinds](images/cupping.jpg)

-Now that we can reassign things, there's another important factor to consider: Some values can *mutate*.
+In JavaScript, almost every type of value can *mutate*.
 Their identities stay the same, but not their structure.
 Specifically, arrays and objects can mutate.
 Recall that you can access a value from within an array or an object using `[]`.
-You can reassign a value using `[]` as well:
+You can reassign a value using `[] =`:

     const oneTwoThree = [1, 2, 3];
     oneTwoThree[0] = 'one';